7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Disaster-Recovery.md

 - Be aware of adding disk after enabling replication - where are the replication points and which is to be replicated?
 - `(un)Tick - Shut down machine before beginning failover  `
 - If satified with failover select `Overview -> Commit`
-	- `Commit` deletes all available recovery points for VM in Site Rrcovery and cannot change the recovery point!
+	- `Commit` deletes all available recovery points for VM in Site Rcovery and cannot change the recovery point!
 - After failover, you reprotect the VM in secodary region to replicates back to the primary region

 Failover back to primary region